carolynvs/carolynvanslyck.com/source/_posts/2016-01-01-a-proper-windows-terminal.markdown

 Congratulations, you now have a civilized terminal installed and ready to use!
 You could just stop right here and call it a day.
 I wouldn't blame you.
-Take it for and spin and you'll see that you can resize the window, select text with your mouse to copy it, and `CTRL+V` will paste.
+Take it for a spin and you'll see that you can resize the window, select text with your mouse to copy it, and `CTRL+V` will paste.
 Huzzah!

 However, a little bit of configuration is worth the effort.
 Below are some tweaks